jeremybbauer/mooncomputer/src/pages/posts/dream-factory-rtf.md

 Lots of folks would like to see Jesus.
 Just once.
 I know Mom would.
 The Tuttle Twins over near Birdseye.
 Guess I might could have some questions myself.

-Supposed to be a hot one tomorrow, so I guess we’ll see what we see.
+Supposed to be a hot one tomorrow.
+So, I guess we’ll see what we see.